Software Development MScStudy level: Postgraduate

 Modern Web Technologies – 15 credits

 This module aims to deliver significant practical experience of developing modern full-stack, cross-platform Progressive Web Apps (PWAs) supported by REST Web APIs.
 The module will cover the entire design, develop and deploy process, focussing on the application of open standards to produce responsive and adaptive designs that will run in the browser but can also be installed as apps on mobile devices.
+The module will make extensive use of practical programming examples.

 Secure Design and Development – 15 credits